tirokoii/te23-prg2/horse game/sudo.md

 Each round the player rolls
 *   speed + d6
-*    and then a d6 - agility and it is the difference of the speed
+*    and then a d6 - agility and the difference between them is taken form speed

 The horse moves